Some Results on the Complexity of Numerical Integration

-In complexity theory we want to study \emph{optimal} algorithms and it is not clear whether QMC algorithms or quadrature formulas with positive weights are optimal.
-Observe that the Smolyak algorithm also uses negative weights and it is known that in certain cases positive quadrature formulas are far from optimal; for examples see \cite{NSW97} or \cite[Section 10.6 and 11.3]{NW10}.
-Therefore it is not clear whether the conditions on the weights can be relaxed if we allow arbitrary algorithms.
+In complexity theory we want to study \emph{optimal} algorithms and it is not clear whether QMC algorithms or quadrature formulas with positive coefficients $a_i$ are optimal.
+Observe that the Smolyak algorithm uses also negative $a_i$ and it is known that in certain cases positive quadrature formulas are far from optimal; for examples see \cite{novakNSW97} or \cite[Sects.~10.6 and~11.3]{novakNW10}.
+Therefore it is not clear whether the conditions on the weights in Theorem~\ref{novakT8} can be relaxed if we allow arbitrary algorithms.
 The next result shows that this is not the case.

-\begin{theorem}[\cite{NW99}] The integration problem from Theorem~\ref{T8} is strongly polynomially tractable if and only if $\sum_{i=1}^\infty \gamma_i < \infty$. \end{theorem}
+\begin{theorem}[\cite{novakNW99}] The integration problem from Theorem~\ref{novakT8} is strongly polynomially tractable if and only if \, $\sum_{i=1}^\infty \gamma_i < \infty$. \end{theorem}